 It tells you how big your pipeline needs to be for you to generate more business.
 You can work backwards from there to how many more leads you need to convert, how many high-quality leads you need to do this, and where you’re most likely to get them.
 From here you can build a growth plan.

 Split conversion rates by individuals or teams and you can begin to determine averages and benchmarks for performance.
-Examine the pipelines of the top performers and you’ve a clear sense of what they are doing right – are they getting more leads from a particularly high-converting source?
+Examine the pipelines of the top performers and you have a clear sense of what they are doing right – are they getting more leads from a particularly high-converting source?
 Are they prioritising their leads in a more effective way?
 This detailed knowledge gives you the power to problem-solve and improve performance.

 How much money are you actually making?
 This is what all your efforts come down to.
 There’s no point generating traffic, leads and opportunities if you can’t turn them into actual revenue.
 Ultimately, this is the small business KPI that counts the most.